 If you are looking for a website to buy Bitcoins instantly, here are some of the best & most reliable options:

-9 of the Best Bitcoin Exchanges To Try In 2018
+9 of the Best Bitcoin Exchanges To Use In 2019

 Bittrex is my favorite Bitcoin exchange because of its clean design and easy usability.